This winter, we are celebrating the festive season by honouring 25 amazing women in STEM, some of which you might not know of!

 16 May 1718 – 9 Jan 1799

 Maria Gaetana Agnesi was the first woman to write a maths textbook.
-The two volume work was considered the best introduction to algebra, analysis, and the then new field of differential and integral calculus.
-She was also the first woman elected to the Bologna Academy of Sciences, where she was appointed professor of mathematics by Pope Benedict XIV, although she chose not to serve.
+It was considered the best intro to algebra, analysis and the then new field of differential and integral calculus.
+In it, she discusses a cubic curve, mistranslated as the ‘Witch of Agnesi’.
+She was elected to the Bologna Academy of Sciences, and appointed professor of maths by Pope Benedict XIV, although she chose not to serve.

 For more on Maria Gaetana Agnesi: